lite-xl/lite-xl-plugin-manager/README.md

 Can be used by a package manager plugin that works from inside the editor and calls this binary.

-Releases forthcoming, should be available on Windows, Mac, Linux and FreeBSD.

 Also contains a plugin_manager.lua plugin to integrate the binary with lite in the form of an easy-to-use GUI.